F-4. Campus Sponsorships

 All sponsorships by academic or administrative units of Indiana University Southeast must be compliant with all applicable policies of Indiana University and Indiana University Southeast.

-Any unit may use its own funds to sponsor organizations, events, and activities as long as a “Sponsorship Record” is submitted to the Office of the Chancellor and compliance with all applicable policies is ensured.
+Any unit may use its own funds to sponsor organizations, events, and activities as long as it is in compliance with all applicable policies is ensured.

 If a unit receives a request specifically for campus-level sponsorship (sponsorship by Indiana University Southeast), the request must be submitted to the Office of the Chancellor to be considered for sponsorship.